fendit/MP/UKCOVID-19 Dashboard/ReadMe.md

 1. Downloadable datatables for replications
 1. Source for the data and resources that are related to COVID-19 in UK
 1. Update history
-1. Search for comparing the daily and total confirmed cases among selected areas
+1. Search for comparing the daily and total confirmed cases among selected areas (in 1.0)

 ### Suggestions
 1. ~~Smartphone-user-friendly.
 (Perhaps using flexdashboard?)~~ (Done in 1.0)